How to add an internal SSD to your PS5

 How to set up SSD storage on the PS5

-Once you've done the install and fired up your PS5, you should be prompted to format the drive ready for use.
+Once you've done the install and fired up your PS5, you will be prompted to format the drive ready for use before continuing.
 You have to format the whole thing and any data you had on it previously will be wiped.

-Once it's ready to use you can manage your installations between the console storage and the SSD.
+You're also told that to continue using the console without formatting it, you have to take the SSD out.
+But since you installed it in the first place, we'll assume you're ok.

+You're also reminded that captures can't be stored on the SSD, those are restricted to the console storage.

 To manage the SSD as a whole, head into Settings > Storage > M.2 SSD Storage where you will be able to move games between the console and the SSD and delete data from the SSD.